EistenGaming/streamist/README.md

 eg.streamist is a multiplatform application based on the Quasar meta-framework.
 Currently, only the Windows platform is tested, but Mac and Linux should run just fine.
 We are also looking into making eg.streamist available on Android (phones and tablets) as well as iOS devices.

-**Contributions**

-eg.streamist is FREE to use and OpenSource.
-If you want to contribute, please consider becoming a patreon at [EistenGaming on Patreon](https://www.patreon.com/EistenGaming).
-If you're a developer and want to help with the coding, that's appreciated too!

-By the way, if you are an Android/iOS developer, do get in touch!

 > **A note on Twitch credentials:**
 > Please note that you need a Twitch ```clientID``` and ```client secret```.
 If you are unsure how to get these, check out the documentation here: [Twitch Authentication](https://dev.twitch.tv/docs/authentication).
 > The credentials are required to access your channel information that is not available publicly.
 Also, it allows the app to take action on behalf of your Twitch account (e.g. chat moderation, change stream info text, etc).

+## Contributions

+eg.streamist is FREE to use and OpenSource.
+If you want to contribute, please consider becoming a patreon at [EistenGaming on Patreon](https://www.patreon.com/EistenGaming).
+If you're a developer and want to help with the coding, that's appreciated too!

+By the way, if you are an Android/iOS developer, do get in touch!

 ## Screenshots